afsalthaj/safe-string-interpolation/README.md

 # safe-string-interpolation

-Being able to pass anything on to scala string interpolations might have messed up your logs, exposed your secrets, and what not!
+* Being able to pass anything on to scala string interpolations might have messed up  your logs, exposed your secrets, and what not!
 I know you hate it.

-We may also forget stringifying domain objects when using scala string interpolations.
-But we also hate manually creating them !
+* We may also forget stringifying domain objects when using scala string interpolations, but we hate manually creating them.

-A few us also rely on `scalaz.Show/cats.Show` instances of companion objects of your case classes that contributes to making functional scala code non-ubiquitous in nature.
+* A few us also relied on `scalaz.Show/cats.Show` instances on companion objects of your case classes that contributes to making functional scala code non-ubiquitous in nature.

-One simplification we did so far is to have automatic show instances (may be using shapeless)  for your case classes.
+* One simplification we did so far is to have automatic show instances (may be using shapeless)  for your case classes and reduced the compile time speed.
+Hmm...
+Not anymore !
-Hmm !
-Not anymore, needn't kill your compiler.
-This is one step ahead !

 Just use
 import SafeString._